Stay up to date on other City of Norman construction projects and a weekly update on all road closures in the City. Click here →

 Lindsey Street Phase 2: Road widening and installation of storm drainage

 Construction began on July 5, 2016 on the Imhoff Creek Bridge Replacement.
 Lindsey Street was closed to through traffic between Berry Road and Pickard Avenue while the new bridge was installed.
 The road reopened to traffic on October 28, 2016.
-Construction of bridge aesthetics, sidewalks, driveways, grading and the placement of sod continues.
+Construction of towers on the Lindsey Street bridge over Imhoff Creek was completed in May 2017.

 - The retaining walls on the east side of I-35 were completed in November 2016.